 Proofreading has become one of the most popular (and lucrative!) work-at-home niches in recent years.
 And if you have a knack for spotting errors, you can turn your love of reading into a nice side-hustle.
-That’s exactly what Phon Baillie did — then she decided to create Art of Proofreading to teach others how to do the same!
+That’s exactly what Phon Baillie did – then she decided to create Edit Republic (formerly Art of Proofreading) to teach others how to do the same!

-Phon Baillie is the owner and creator of Art of Proofreading.
-With over 16 years of experience in publishing, marketing, and content industries, she has proofread over 1600 books (including New York Times bestselling novels!).
+Phon Baillie is the owner and creator of Edit Republic (formerly Art of Proofreading).
+With over 20 years of experience in publishing, marketing, and content industries, she has proofread over 1,800 books (including New York Times bestselling novels!).

 You read that right.
 Sixteen. hundred. books.